-I will leave you with the godfather and visionary of evidence based healthcare the late great Archie Cochrane’s most famous quote which I think is fitting here…
+I will leave you with the father of evidence-based healthcare the late great Archie Cochrane’s most famous quote which I think is fitting here…

 “Altering the natural course of any clinical condition is a difficult and complex challenge and one should be delightfully surprised when any treatment is effective, but always assume that the treatment is ineffective unless there is evidence to the contrary”

 As always, thanks for reading